chrico7/data515_project/README.md

 The MIT License is a permissive free software license originating at the Massachusetts Institute of Technology (MIT).
 As a permissive license, it puts only very limited restriction on reuse and has therefore an excellent license compatibility.
 For detailed description of the contents of license please refer to the file [License](https://github.com/chrico7/data515_project/blob/master/LICENSE).

+#### Code of Conduct:

+The authors request that all contributors abide by the project's code of conduct.

 ## Organization of the project

 The project has the following structure: